coralogix/coralogix-management-sdk/README.md

 - `protoc` - for compiling protobuf files
 - `Make` - for Go development

+The file `proto-toolchain-versions.txt` contains the versions of the protobuf tools that you need to contribute to the SDK: please make sure these are the versions that you have on your system.

 Please refer to the individual languages on how to build the SDKs

 ## Configuration